Rahul Gandhi aide Ruchi Gupta quits Congress

 Reportedly, Gupta was upset over the delay in the approval of state unit appointments.

+"As you know, important organisational changes have remained pending for very long: the national committee took 1 year 3 months; state president orders have remained pending for months."

+"Many other state units are waiting for reorganisation to make space for new activists.
+These continuing delays by the GS(O) (general secretary organisation K C Venugopal) are damaging the organisation but in the present circumstances, it is not possible to escalate repeatedly to Congress President.
+The situation has thus become untenable," she said.

-In the article Gupta wrote, the Congress is "the only party which can provide a coherent national framework for a viable Opposition formation.
+In her Op-Ed published in the Hindu on Saturday, Gupta wrote, the Congress is "the only party which can provide a coherent national framework for a viable Opposition formation.
 Unfortunately, the Congress party is failing to do justice to this moment, and to its own deeply inspiring legacy."

 Sonia Gandhi set to hold discussions with Cong top brass, including 'letter writers', this weekend